-For example we will talk about the guitar for a moment.
+For illustration’s sake, let’s talk for a second about how to play the guitar.
 When a person starts learning how to play the guitar usually they start off learning some basic chords like a G chord D chord and a C chord.

 After they become proficient at learning those chords, they will start to experiment with those chords and produce different rhythms and melodies.
 You would be surprised at just how many songs are produced only using those three chords.

 The process of learning a Wing Chun techniques functions in the same manner. when you have had ample opportunity to perfect the method through repeated practice.
 It is time for you to begin playing with a variety of various applications.

 When I was first learning how to wield a Jut Sao, my favorite method was to jut my opponent’s arm down and then slide in a strike.
 I still employ that technique to this day.